Customer personal information is the number one data protection priority in The Middle East - Entrust 2020 Middle East Encryption Trends Study

 - The Middle East continues to rate training users to use encryption appropriately as a challenge more than most regions (21% vs. global average of 14%), continuing a 3-year trend.

 Download the 2020 Middle East Encryption Trends Study here.

 2020 Global Encryption Trends Study methodology

 The 2020 Global Encryption Trends Study, based on research by the Ponemon Institute, captures how organizations around the world are dealing with compliance, increased threats, and the implementation of encryption to protect their business critical information and applications.
 6,457 IT professionals were surveyed across multiple industry sectors in 17 countries/regions: Australia, Brazil, France, Germany, India, Japan, Hong Kong, Mexico, the Middle East (which is a combination of respondents located in Saudi Arabia and the United Arab Emirates), the Russian Federation, Southeast Asia (Indonesia, Malaysia, Philippines, Thailand, and Vietnam), South Korea, Taiwan, the United Kingdom, the United States and two new regions for the first time, Netherlands and Sweden.

-Entrust keeps the world moving safely by enabling trusted identities, payments and data protection.
+Entrust keeps the world moving safely by enabling trusted identities, payments, and digital infrastructure.
 Today more than ever, people demand seamless, secure experiences, whether they're crossing borders, making a purchase, accessing e-government services or logging into corporate networks.
 Entrust offers an unmatched breadth of digital security and credential issuance solutions at the very heart of all these interactions.
 With more than 2,500 colleagues, a network of global partners, and customers in over 150 countries, it"s no wonder the world's most entrusted organizations trust us.
 To learn more, visit www.entrust.com.